About Us

 Michelle has over 25 years of experience in strategic communications and public engagement.
 As the City of Victoria’s Strategic Planning and Communications Advisor, she has had the opportunity to work with just about every department over the past 16 years.
 Some highlights include the award-winning Prepare Victoria recipe for disaster public awareness campaign, the Victoria Reconciliation Dialogues series, public engagement for the Government Street Refresh project and engaging local equity-seeking groups to help inform the City’s annual budget.

-Michelle has her APR Accreditation in Public Relations from the Canadian Public Relations Society, has previously served on the CPRS-VI Board as a Member at Large, volunteered on local chapter events and has served as an APR grader for the CPRS national office.
+Michelle has her APR Accreditation in Public Relations from the Canadian Public Relations Society, has previously served on the CPRS-VI Board as Secretary, volunteered for local chapter events, and has served as an APR grader for the CPRS national office.

 Michelle also holds a Certificate in Public Participation from the International Association of Public Participation.